etcd-cpp-apiv3/etcd-cpp-apiv3/README.md

 fact it just sends the asynchron request, sets up a callback for the response and then returns.
 The callback is executed by some thread from the pplx library's thread pool and the callback (in this case a small lambda function actually) will call ```watch_for_changes``` again from there.

+Note: etcdv3 watch functionality uses a stream for both request and response.
+This means that clients can watch a key(s) as long as it will not terminate the stream.
+However, as stated above existing watch() will return once an event is received for the watch request(a httpv1 limitation) and watch for the key(s) will cancelled.
+Current set of API does not yet support watching a key(s) for indefinite periods.
+This functionality can be added in the future releases of etcd-cpp-clientv3.